OrbisInvestments/azure-pipelines-custom-tasks/README.md

 ###  How it works

-When executed in a pipeline, the Dedupe Git Repositories Task will determine if the repository clone that was used was a *shared* clone.
-If not, then the following actions are performed:
+When executed the Dedupe Git Repositories Task will determine if the repository clone that was used by the pipeline was a *shared* clone.
+If not, then either:

-1. Either:
-    1. Move the repository into a shared location (Agent.WorkFolder\g) if a clone for the same repository does not already exist.
-This becomes the *shared* clone
+1. the pipeline's clone is moved into a shared location (Agent.WorkFolder\g) if a clone for the same repository does not already exist.
+This becomes the *shared* clone.

+Or

-    2. delete the clone if a shared clone does already exist
+2. the pipeline's clone is deleted if a clone in the shared location does already exist

-2. Update the pipeline's cached working directory configuration to point at the shared clone
+Once this is done the task update the pipeline's cached working directory configuration to point at the shared clone.
 The next time the pipeline is executed the agent will use the shared clone for its sources.

 To avoid concurrency issues shared clones are created [per-agent](https://github.com/microsoft/azure-pipelines-agent/issues/1506#issuecomment-381361454).